 The answer is not to isolate your blind horse, but to give him or her a compatible pasture buddy to hang out with.
 Horses need company, and a lonely horse is an unhappy horse.
-So we keep our blind horses in pairs, or with a sighted pasture buddy (we call them our “seeing eye horses”), in separate pastures.
-The rest of our herd – elderly sighted horses – stay together as a group in a different pasture.
+So we kept our blind horses in pairs, or with a sighted pasture buddy (we call them our “seeing eye horses”), in separate pastures.
+Today, Lena’s companions are a pair of “retired” dairy goats.

 We’ve seen that even small groups of blind horses can create pecking order problems.
 A lot depends on the individual personalities of the horses and the ‘social chemistry’ when they’re together.
 You’ll quickly discover what works and doesn’t work for your blind horse in your situation.

 Although there are exceptions, in general a herd is a bad place to be for a blind horse.